rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 They were eating and drinking and marrying and being given in marriage, until the day when Noah entered the ark, and the flood came and destroyed them all. ^1727

-Likewise, just as it was in the days of Lot —they were eating and drinking, buying and selling, planting and building, ^1728
+Likewise, just as it was in the days of Lot--they were eating and drinking, buying and selling, planting and building, ^1728

-but on the day when Lot went out from Sodom, fire and sulfur rained from heaven and destroyed them all — ^1729
+but on the day when Lot went out from Sodom, fire and sulfur rained from heaven and destroyed them all-- ^1729

 so will it be on the day when the Son of Man is revealed. ^1730

 On that day, let the one who is on the housetop, with his goods in the house, not come down to take them away, and likewise let the one who is in the field not turn back. ^1731

-Remember Lot’s wife. ^1732
+Remember Lot's wife. ^1732

 Whoever seeks to preserve his life will lose it, but whoever loses his life will keep it. ^1733